Working towards safe drinking water for everyone

 The NZ levels of fluoride used in community water fluoridation are carefully monitored and within the guidelines of the World Health Organization and other public health agencies.

-The Director-General of Health will soon be able to decide whether a community drinking water supply should be fluoridated, after the Health (Fluoridation of Drinking Water) Amendment Bill was passed by Parliament in November 2021.
+The Director-General of Health can decide whether a community drinking water supply should be fluoridated, after the Health (Fluoridation of Drinking Water) Amendment Bill – passed by Parliament in November 2021.
 This will ensure a nationally consistent approach to community water fluoridation based on its well-established health benefits.

 Private water supplies will not be required to be fluoridated.